 Need to get out in nature?
-Hike without the crowds?
 Get up close to animals?
-Stay safe?
-And keep the cost down?
+And eat great food?

 We have the answer: a Northwest Trek day trip.
 Combine a morning or afternoon visit to the wildlife park with a half-day hike, picnic and local dinner outside, and you’ve got the makings of an awesome family day or romantic date.
 Keep reading to build your perfect itinerary.

 You can spend a morning or afternoon at Northwest Trek, getting up-close to grizzlies, bald eagles, cougar and more.
 There’s plenty of guaranteed parking.
 Wander the paved paths and learn all about animals native to the Northwest.
 Breathe in that clean Northwest air beneath towering forests, listen for bald eagle calls or wolf howls, and feel any stress melt away.

 Add on a Wild Drive tour before or after walk in the park for something you can only find at Northwest Trek – seeing rolling bison, fluffy mountain goats, caribou, moose and more from the comfort and safety of your own car.
 Right now is prime viewing time for both baby animals and bison “rut” or breeding season – plenty of grunts, rolls and sparring between the bulls.

 Have kids?
 Maybe come in the morning, when they have lots of energy.

 On a date?
 Come in the afternoon to find secluded spots.

 For lunch, Northwest Trek’s Forest Cafe offers burgers, sandwiches, salads, ice cream and much more.

 Saving your dollars?
 The area around Northwest Trek is brimming with perfect picnics spots.
 Pack a basket or cooler and head for one of these, either before or after your visit to Northwest Trek.